 Kusadasi to Ephesus and on to the Dilek Peninsula National Park.
 Ephesus 3,000-year-old ruins include the iconic Library of Celsus.
 Nearby vestiges of the Temple of Artemis offer insights into its former grandeur.
 Icmeler and Kavakli are two of Dileks beaches.

 The road from Marmaris to the Datca Peninsula offers unrivalled views of this location.
-The 80km peninsula is only a few hundred metres across.
+The 80km peninsula is only a few hundred meters across.
 Beautiful beaches and coves dot its length.
 The landscape features windmills, olive groves and fruit orchards.
 The ruins of ancient Knidos are at the west end of the peninsula.

 Since the opening of the border with Georgia, Turkey Black Sea coast has gained popularity among travellers.
 People with rental cars can follow the shore from Hopa to Cayeli, Rize and Trabzon.
 Picturesque beaches and tea plantations line the route.